Guides/Mice·beginner·11 min read

 Mouse shapes and how to read them

-The two big buckets: symmetrical vs ergonomic
+The two main types: symmetrical and ergonomic

 Tip